CanFleet Delivery's Redesign

 Project Summary

-My Role
+My Deliverables

 How it Started

-Finding an Opportunity with a Pivot
+Finding an Opportunity Through a Pivot

 Our organization initially operated a local courier service powered by an internal dispatch and delivery tool called CanTech.
 But as the overhead of maintaining both the service and software grew, the decision was made to phase out the initiative.